ABSTRACT:

 This cell membrane can distinguish between different substances, slowing or hindering the movement of other substances and allowing others to pass through readily.
 This property of the cell is known as selective permeability (Ramlingam, 2008).

 Selective permeability is a property of a cell membrane that allows it to control which molecules can pass (moving into and out of the cell) through the pores of the membrane.
-Selective permeable membranes only allows small molecules such as glucose, amino acids to readily pass through, and inhibits larger molecules like protein, starch, from passing through it.
+Selectively permeable membranes only allow small molecules such as glucose and amino acids to readily pass through and inhibit larger molecules like protein and starch from passing through it.

-In this experiment, the selective permeability of dialysis tubing to glucose, starch and iodine (potassium iodide) will be tested.
-This experiment consists of two tests; the test for starch and the test for reducing sugar.
-When iodine (potassium iodide) is added to a solution in which starch is present, the solution turns blue-black or purple otherwise it remains yellow-amber.
+In this dialysis tubing lab experiment, the selective permeability of dialysis tubing to glucose, starch, and iodine (potassium iodide) will be tested.
+This experiment consists of two tests: the test for starch and the test for reducing sugar.
+When iodine (potassium iodide) is added to a solution in which starch is present, the solution turns blue-black or purple; otherwise, it remains yellow-amber.

-And when Benedict’s reagent is added to a solution in which reducing sugar is present and it is heated in a water bath, the solution turns green, yellow, orange, red, and then brick red or brown (with high concentration of sugar present).
+When Benedict’s reagent is added to a solution in which reducing sugar is present and it is heated in a water bath, the solution turns green, yellow, orange, red, and then brick red or brown (with a high concentration of sugar present).
 Otherwise, the solution remains blue.

 QUESTION: